cvankeuren/CARL-CS184-Final-Project/final-report.md

 Catherine
 - Assisted in implementation of the optimization phase and histogram matching code
 - Created and formatted the milestone and final report website
-- Wrote the milestone writeup and final report write up (minus the Search Phase and Results sections)
+- Wrote the milestone writeup and final report write up (minus the Search Phase section)
 - Created the milestone presentation
 - Helped testing various paramater combinations to identify ideal fields